dpzhang/Project_ALDA/README.md

 to select the instructor you are interested in.

-* After checking the box before the name of one instructor, click on "Instructor Evaluation" button, you will then see the evaluation of that insturctor in a **clean**, **consistent**, **organized** and **systematic** format.
+* After checking the box before the name of one instructor, click on "Instructor Evaluation" button.
+You will then see the evaluation of that insturctor in a **clean**, **consistent**, **organized** and **systematic** format.

 ### III.
 Open-spot Reminder
-* In case a popular class that you want to take is already full and no more empty seat available at the time, no worries, AldaCourse can resolve this issue super easily for you.
+* In case a popular class that you want to take is already full and no more empty seat available at the time, no worries, AldaCourse is made to resolve this issue right for you.

-* Check the box of that popular course that is currently full, and input your email address in the email address option below the table.
+* Check the box of that popular course that is currently full, and input your email address in the "Email Address Option" below the table.

 * Finally, click the "Get Notification" button.

 * Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular courss will have an empty seat.

-* **Disclaimer**: this AldaCourse function does not guarantee you will be able to get what you want.
-Some other factors, such as how often you check your emails or how fast you can type and click on your laptop, are crucial.
+    + **Disclaimer**: this AldaCourse function does not guarantee you will be able to get the course you want.
+Some other factors, such as how often you check your emails or how fast you can type and click on your laptop, are extraordinarily crucial.
 So...
 Good luck!

 ## Contributors
 **Alice Mee Seon Chung** [Alicechung](https://github.com/Alicechung)